HMS Westminster (F237)

-HMS Westminster is a Type 23 frigate of the Royal Navy, and the second ship to bear the name.
+HMS Westminster was a Type 23 frigate of the Royal Navy, and the second ship to bear the name.
 She was launched on 4 February 1992 and named after the Dukedom of Westminster.

 Operational history

 1994–2000

 In early August 1995, Operation Harlech was initiated in response to a volcanic eruption in Montserrat.
 The Westminster arrived off the island on 9 August and provided emergency relief aid.
 The ship was joined by on 19 August, both ships provided emergency relief assistance until the end of the month.

 Westminster was used for the interior shots in the 1997 James Bond film Tomorrow Never Dies as three different (fictional) Type 23 frigates – HMS Chester, HMS Devonshire and HMS Bedford.

 On 3 February 1999, Westminster joined the Atlantic Patrol Ship South, relieving which was taking part in Operation Basilica in Sierra Leone.
 When the situation improved it was decided to withdraw Westminster and she sailed from the area on 18 March.